The Great Pyramid of Giza!

 What is a Process?

 A process is any activity performed that helps manage certain aspect of the project.
 For instance, Identify Risks is a process using which, as the name states, the project manager identifies all possible risks on the project.
 Essentially, project management is all about knowing the processes.
 And executing them effectively, of course.
-There are 47 processes defined in PMBOK®.
+There are 49 processes defined in PMBOK® version 6.
 And they are grouped into two buckets – sliced and diced.

 Which means to say that, any particular process falls into one of the Process Groups and one of the Knowledge Areas.